SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Not understanding what a risk is and how to control the risk;

-• Poor understanding of what is safety culture and how to change a culture;
+• Poor understanding of what safety culture is and how to change a culture;

 • Organizational attitudes of "We've always done it this way;"